0-Pierre/jellyseerr/README.md

 With more features on the way!
 Check out our [issue tracker](https://github.com/fallenbagel/jellyseerr/issues) to see the features which have already been requested.

+## Custom Features

+- Create an user directly on Jellyfin from Jellyseerr and import it immediatly : OK
+- Delete a "Jellyfin User" will delete it from Jellyseerr and Jellyfin at the same time : OK
+- Remove popup "Jellyseerr Updated" but keep tracking of main version release : OK
+- Customize welcome mail for new users
+- Add subscription system with killing
+- During the user import create naming schema

 ## Getting Started

 Check out our documentation for instructions on how to install and run Jellyseerr: